jetersonlordano/pdoeasy/README.md

 ###### Following good practice, you can create this information in your project's configuration file.
 Seguindo uma boa pratica, você pode criar estas informações em arquivo de configuração do seu projeto.

+###### Remember to download and include the 'Database' folder in your project.

+Lembre-se de baixar e incluir a pasta 'Database' em seu projeto

 ## Examples

 ###### You can instantiate PDOEasy only once per file to make good memory use.